3dem/relion-documents/source/DeveloperGuide.rst

 Coding styles in reStructuredText (rST)
 ---------------------------------------

+For Å, α, β in the main text, just type as is using Unicode.
+Don't use TeX commands.

 To make ``git diff`` easier to understand, each sentense should use a new line.

 ::